YasserFat7alah/Backend-APIs/README.md

 - How to handle **data from request body (`req.body`)** when working with POST and PUT requests.
 - How to test API endpoints using **Thunder Client**.
 - How to connect database using **PostgreSQL**.
+- How to send and fetch data to database using queries.

 This project was a great opportunity to practice **Express.js routing, middleware, and backend development**. 🚀